mj-ribeiro/mj-ribeiro.github.io/about.md

 ##### Welcome to my website!

-<P align="justify"> I'm economist and I'm doing a PhD in applied economics at FEARP USP.
+<P align="justify"> I am an economist and recently completed my doctorate in applied economics at FEARP USP.
 I currently work at Agromove as an economist and data scientist.
-My main fields of interest are Macroeconomics, Economic Growth and Development, and Computational Economics.
-I am also interested in applied econometrics, machine learning and numerical methods.</P>
+My main areas of interest are Data Science, Machine Learning, Econometrics, Macroeconomics and Computational Economics.</P>

 [Lattes](http://buscatextual.cnpq.br/buscatextual/visualizacv.do?id=K8457340D4)